-- 1. As soon as reasonably practicable, but by no later than the end of the school day following the receipt of the credible report of bullying: - Report to a parent, legal guardian, person having lawful control of a student, or person standing in loco parentis of a student that their student is the victim in a credible report of bullying; and - b.
+- 1. As soon as reasonably practicable, but by no later than the end of the school day following the receipt of the credible report of bullying: - a.
+Report to a parent, legal guardian, person having lawful control of a student, or person standing in loco parentis of a student that their student is the victim in a credible report of bullying; and - b.
 Prepare a written report of the alleged incident of bullying; - 2.
-Promptly investigate the credible report or complaint of bullying, which shall be completed by no later than the fifth (5th) school day following the completion of the written report. - 3.
-Notify within five (5) days following the completion of the investigation the parent, legal guardian, person having lawful control of a student, or person standing in loco parentis of a student who was the aledged victim in a credible report of bullying whether the investigation found
+Promptly investigate the credible report or complaint of bullying, which shall be completed by no later than the fifth (5th) school day following the completion of the written report.

-- the credible report or complaint of bullying to be true and the availability of counseling and other intervention services. - 4.
+- 3. Notify within five (5) days following the completion of the investigation the parent, legal guardian, person having lawful control of a student, or person standing in loco parentis of a student who was the alleged victim in a credible report of bullying whether the investigation found - 4.
 Notify within five (5) days following the completion of the investigation the parent, legal guardian, person having lawful control of the student, or person acting in loco parentis of the student who is alleged to have been the perpetrator of the incident of bullying: - a.
-That a credible report or complaint of bullying against their student exists: - Whether the investigation found the credible report or complaint of bullying to be true; - c.
-Whether action was taken against their student upon the conclusion of the investigation of the alleged incident of bullying; and - Information regarding the reporting of another alleged incident of bullying, including potential consequences of continued incidents of bullying; - 5.
-Make a written record of the investigation, which shall include: - a.
-A detailed description of the alleged incident of bullying, including without limitation a detailed summary of the statements from all material witnesses to the alleged incident of bullying; - b.
-Any action taken as a result of the investigation; and - 6.
-Discuss, as appropriate, the availability of counseling and other intervention services with students involved in the incident of bullying.
+That a credible report or complaint of bullying against their student exists: - b.
+Whether the investigation found the credible report or complaint o bullying to be true; - c.
+Whether action was taken against their student upon the conclusion of the investigation of the alleged incident of bullying; and - Information regarding the reporting of another alleged incident of bullying, including potential consequences of continued incidents of bullying; - 4.
+Make a written record of the investigation, which shall include: - A detailed description of the alleged incident of bullying, including without limitation a detailed summary of the statements from all material witnesses to the alleged incident of bullying; - b.
+Any action taken as a result of the investigation; and - Discuss, as appropriate, the availability of counseling and other intervention services with students involved in the incident of bullying.